xilapa/go-tiny-projects/README.md

 ## go-wiki
 A simple wiki server that store pages on a txt file.
 If the page doesn't exists, user is redirect to the edit page.
-    To start the wiki go to go-wiki and run: `go run .`
+    To start the wiki go to go-wiki and run: `go run .` The wiki make use of the below lfu-cache to keep the most accessed pages in memory.
+These pages are listed at `localhost:8080/home`.

 ## lfu-cache